danah2139/danah2139/README.md

   :woman_student: I'm a Recent Software Engineer graduate from JCT LEV ACADEMIC CENTER

-  :technologist: In my spare time I enjoy learning about new discoveries and new technologies.
+  👩‍💻 : In my spare time I enjoy learning about new discoveries and new technologies.